SJ23 Tech Tip B15, (Updated 2019-09-03) Bob Schimmel | |||

 The cockpit seats (or locker lids) will take a beating over the years

 because they are built relatively light to save weight.
-Its amazing they are still strong enough, considering the foot
+Its amazing they are strong enough, considering the foot

 as it's probably the most used surface on the boat.
 A seat has to support